-Destroy or damage (metal, stone, or other materials) slowly by chemical action.
-Oxford Dictionary.
+“Destroy or damage (metal, stone, or other materials) slowly by chemical action.” – Oxford Dictionary.

-Put more simply, Corrosion is the process by which something deteriorates because of oxidation, a chemical action that creates oxides on the surface of the parent material.
+Put more simply, Corrosion is the process by which something deteriorates because of oxidation, a chemical action with the air, that creates oxides on the surface of the parent material.
 Although the word is usually associated with the rusting metal, the erosion of rock by wind and water is also a form of corrosion.

-Good examples of this is Filiform corrosion.
+A good example of this is Filiform corrosion.
 This is corrosion of a material when water gets under the surface coating, such as paint.
 It is very common to see on mine sites cracked and peeling paint.
 If you peel off one of these flakes you will likely find the material underneath has significant surface corrosion.
 The reason the paint cracks and peels from the surface is the corrosion process.
 The oxides (or rust) created in the corrosion process adds another layer of material slightly expanding the material.

 Another type of corrosion commonly seen on mine sites is Galvanic corrosion.
 Galvanic corrosion occurs when 2 different materials are close to each other with an electrolyte (any fluid that allows the transfer of electrons) in between.
 One of the material’s electrons are attracted to the other material, slowly causing a material loss.
 Galvanic corrosion though can also be used as a protection method.
 By putting a ‘sacrificial’ block of material that is more susceptible to corrosion in the vicinity of the material you are trying to protect, the sacrificial material corrodes first.

 Although these are two common forms of the corrosion they are not the only two, and corrosion should always be considered both in the design, and the maintenance and structures or plant made of metals.